AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/bullet-graph.md

 ---
-description: Lets you see how a value you are interested in compares to or measures against other performance ranges (goals).
+description: Shows how a value you are interested in compares to or measures against other performance ranges (goals).
 title: Bullet graph
 feature: Visualizations
 exl-id: b560389a-1149-4e16-b45a-0c6a1f7d0e1f